makerdao/community/governance/polls/Ratification Poll - Offboarding the Real-world Finance Core Unit - RWF-001 (MIP39c3-SP5) - October 10, 2022.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

 *"MakerDAO is restructuring the work and the workforce across the DAO according to the Endgame Plan.
-The mandate for the Real-world Finance Core Unit will be better aligned within a cluster of a MetaDAO.
+The mandate for the Real-World Finance Core Unit will be better aligned within a cluster of a MetaDAO.
 As a result, this Core Unit must be offboarded to support the transition."*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/55e70dc7ef318498574737faa4370a14471e267d/MIP39/MIP39c3-Subproposals/MIP39c3-SP5.md)